ncsa/MayomicsVC/README.md

 ## Unit testing

 Every task is a unit, and is tested by running as its own workflow.
 These unit tests can be found in `src/{Name}Stage_WDL/TestTasks`.
-The json runfiles that specify inputs and paths to executables are provided in `/json_inputs` folder.
+The json runfiles that specify inputs and paths to executables are provided in `json_inputs` folder.
 The following steps have to be followed to perform Unit Testing on individual tasks using Cromwell:

 1. Download `source.zip` and the  workflow script of the task which is to be checked.
 The unit test scripts are located in `src/{Name}Stage_WDL/TestTasks`.
 For eg. If the BWAMemSamtoolView task is to be checked, then we require the workflow script which calls this task inside it namely: "TestBWAMemSamtoolView.wdl".

-2. To execute a wdl script using Cromwell we need two inputs:-
+2. To execute a wdl script using Cromwell we need two inputs:
    a) The wdl script to perform Unit Test on.
 (For eg. "TestBWAMemSamtoolView.wdl")

    b) The json input files that specifies where the executables are located for the tools used.
-The json input       files are located in the folder `/json_inputs`.
-For eg. /json_inputs/BWAMemSamtoolView_inputs.json.
-The following link provides information on how to create json files describing inputs. https://software.broadinstitute.org/wdl/documentation/article?id=6751
+The json input       files for our workflow are located in the folder `json_inputs`.
+   For eg. json_inputs/BWAMemSamtoolView_inputs.json.
+Also if the user wants to create json input file of their      own then the following link provides information on how to do so. https://software.broadinstitute.org/wdl/documentation/article?id=6751

-3. Once the json input file is created, it will contains the list of variables to which hard coded paths are to be provided.
+3. Once the json input file is created, it will contain the list of variables to which hard coded paths are to be provided.
 Hence open the .json file using a text editor and input the paths for the executables, input file paths, output file paths etc.

-4. To cromwell command used to execute a wdl script is as follows:-
+4. The cromwell command used to execute a wdl script is as follows:-

-   java -jar "Path to the cromwell jar" run "Input WDL file" -i "Corresponding json input file" -p source.zip
+   `java -jar "Path to the cromwell jar" run "Input WDL file" -i "Corresponding json input file" -p source.zip`

-   For eg: java -jar cromwell.jar run BWAMemSamtoolView.wdl -i BWAMemSamtoolView_inputs.json -p source.zip
+   `For eg: java -jar cromwell.jar run BWAMemSamtoolView.wdl -i BWAMemSamtoolView_inputs.json -p source.zip`

-   In the above command "run" mode will run a single workflow from the command line, and exit when the workflow      completes (successfully or not).
+   In the above command "run" mode will execute a single workflow, and exit when the workflow completes              (successfully or not).
 The "-i" is a flag which specifies the user to include a workflow input file.
    The "-p" flag points to a directory or zipfile to search for workflow imports.
+In case of our workflow the "-p"   flag's use is mandatory.
+It specifies that source.zip is where the scripts to individual tasks are located.
 Also information on how to execute a wdl script using cromwell can be found on the following link. https://software.broadinstitute.org/wdl/documentation/execution